xwal/awesome-stars/README.md

 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [coder2gwy/coder2gwy](https://github.com/coder2gwy/coder2gwy) - 互联网首份程序员考公指南，由3位已经进入体制内的前大厂程序员联合献上。
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
-Note: the repository does not accept github pull requests at this moment.
-Please submit your patches at ht
 - [kettanaito/naming-cheatsheet](https://github.com/kettanaito/naming-cheatsheet) - Comprehensive language-agnostic guidelines on variables naming.
 Home of the A/HC/LC pattern.
 - [wangdoc/ssh-tutorial](https://github.com/wangdoc/ssh-tutorial) - SSH 教程
 - [WebKit/WebKit-http](https://github.com/WebKit/WebKit-http) - Deprecated unofficial http mirror of the WebKit SVN repository